Leskovdol: Area

-The entire territory of Leskovdol - with all of its hamlets, forests and meadows - is a little over 26,2 square kilometers.
+The entire territory of Leskovdol - with all of its scattered residential districts, adjacent forests and meadows - is a little over 26,2 square kilometers.

 Nature and landscape

 The landscape is steep, typical for the Western Balkan mountain region.
-Leskovdol is situated from 700 to 1300 meters above sea level with Vratnitsa being the highest located hamlet at around 1300 meters.
+Leskovdol is situated between 700 and 1100 meters above sea level with Vratnitsa being the highest located residential district at around 1080 meters.
 Dirt roads link Leskovdol with its neighbouring villages of Bukovets, Brezovdol, Redina (to the south), Želen (to the west) & Bov (to the north).

 Wide mountain meadows make up to 39,8% of Leskovdol's territory and are mainly located in the higher parts of the village.

 Redinska is the main river which flows through the territory of the Leskovdol.

 Flora & fauna

 Forests cover a large percentage of the territory - around 55%.
 The conifers are mainly pines, spruces and firs, while the broad-leaved trees are well represented by multiple species including birches, fraxinus, tilias, fruit trees, hornbeams, walnut trees and beeches.

 The fauna in this region is typical for the Western Balkan mountain area.
-Wolves, wild rabbits, wild boars and hedgehogs inhabit the higher territories and the abandoned hamlets of the village which are not influenced by human activity.
-Domestic animals such as sheep, goats, pigs, chickens, cattle, cows and donkeys can be seen in the populated hamlets.
+Wolves, wild rabbits, wild boars and hedgehogs inhabit the higher territories and the abandoned residential areas of the village which are not influenced by human activity.
+Domestic animals such as sheep, goats, pigs, chickens, cattle, cows and donkeys can be seen in the populated districts.
 A small part of Leskovdol's territory is under the protection of Natura 2000.